Pelv/frontlog/README.md

   tag: 'example'
 })

-// mulpitle log for multiple variables?
+// multiple log for multiple variables?
 No problem! log({
   text: 'this is the message, it will be the same for every variable',
   variables: [myExampleVar1, myExampleVar2],